 Amendment as per Finance Act 2020

 Post the Finance Act 2020 amendment, the dividend will now be taxable in the hands of the unitholder.
 The income is taxable as per the slab rate applicable to them.
 This will be the case wherein the unitholder has opted for the dividend plan.

 There is no set limit for paying dividends.
-If the company is earning profits and want to distribute the same to its shareholders, it can do the same without any minimum limits in place.
+If the company earning profits wants to distribute it to its shareholders, it distributes without any limits.

 |Particulars||Taxability in the hands of the shareholder|